Plan 9 from Bell Labs: Impact

 Other factors that contributed to low adoption of Plan 9 include the lack of commercial backup, the low number of end-user applications, and the lack of device drivers.

-Plan 9 proponents and developers claim that the problems hindering its adoption have been solved, that its original goals as a distributed system, development environment, and research platform have been met, and that it enjoys moderate but growing popularity.
 Inferno, through its hosted capabilities, has been a vehicle for bringing Plan 9 technologies to other systems as a hosted part of heterogeneous computing grids.

 Several projects work to extend Plan 9, including 9atom and 9front.
 These forks augment Plan 9 with additional hardware drivers and software, including an improved version of the Upas e-mail system, the Go compiler, Mercurial version control system support (and now also a git implementation), and other programs.
 Plan 9 was ported to the Raspberry Pi single-board computer.
-The Harvey project attempts to replace the custom Plan 9 C compiler with GCC, to leverage modern development tools such as GitHub and Coverity, and speed up development.
+The discontinued Harvey project attempts to replace the custom Plan 9 C compiler with GCC, to leverage modern development tools such as GitHub and Coverity, and speed up development.

 Since Windows 10 version 1903, the Windows Subsystem for Linux implements the Plan 9 Filesystem Protocol as a server and the host Windows operating system acts as a client.

+Inferno

+Inferno is a Bell Labs developed descendant of Plan 9, and shares many design concepts and even source code in the kernel, particularly around devices and the Styx/9P2000 protocol.
+Inferno shares with Plan 9 the Unix heritage from Bell Labs and the Unix philosophy; portions of the Inferno kernel contains code originally developed for the internal Brazil effort which later became Plan 9 3rd edition.
+Many of the command line tools in Inferno were Plan 9 tools that were translated to Limbo.
+Inferno was intended to be a broader commercialization of the newer concepts introduced with Plan 9.
+Vita Nuova Holdings has held the rights to Inferno since 2000.
+Inferno is compiled with a modified version of the Plan 9 compiler suite; this modified suite is now the basis for a updated version of the Plan 9 compiler suite.